the-taproom/build-process/README.md

 ### Scripts and Styles folders

-The root directory for these folders are iterated through on build.
+The root directory for these folders will be iterated through on build.
 Each file located in root will have an equitable `.min` file created for it in the assets folder.
 This provides the opportunity to only load the scripts and styles needed for a specific page instead of loading everything for the entire site at one time.
-For the components that need to be on every page, you can do this by creating a subdirectory in the `scripts` or `styles` folder and importing it to a main file in the root of the parent directory (see Note).
+For the components that need to be on every page, you can do this by creating a subdirectory in the `scripts` or `styles` folder and importing it to a `main.scss`/`theme.scss`/`index.js`/`theme.js` file in the root of the parent directory (see Note).

 The build process is possible because these are javascript, css, or scss files, not `.liquid` files.
 Liquid in the build process files will keep it from